Dobiasd/treebomination/README.md

 - You care about the precision of your results.
 - You care about the size of your final application.

-So, **I highly recommend not actually using this for anything serious**.
+So, **it is highly recommended to not actually use this for anything serious**.

 ## Usage